pytorch/xla/docs/spmd_basic.md

 # Mesh partitioning, each device holds 1/8-th of the input
-partition_spec = (‘data’, ‘model’)
+partition_spec = ('data', 'model')
 xs.mark_sharding(t, mesh, partition_spec)
 ```

 Let’s explain these concepts one by one

 ### SPMD Mode
 In order to use SPMD, you need to enable it via `xr.use_spmd()`.
 In SPMD mode there is only one logical device.
 Distributed computation and collective is handled by the `mark_sharding`.
-Note that user can not mix SPMD with the multi process distributed training like DDP and FSDP.
+Note that user can not mix SPMD with other distributed libraries.

 ### Mesh
 For a given cluster of devices, a physical mesh is a representation of the interconnect topology.